Purchase of apartments on foreign markets

 Road transport: Intensive investments in road infrastructure:

-• Spectacular road connecting the capital to the northern border
+- Spectacular road connecting the capital with the northern border

 Digital Infrastructure